 - If making by hand, combine all ingredients into a shaggy ball in a large bowl.
 Turn dough out on a floured surface and knead with your hands until it becomes smooth and elastic, a process that will likely take 10-20 minutes depending on your experience.
 Place the dough ball into a greased bowl.
 Cover and allow to rise until double.
 Deflate dough gently and shape as indicated in the recipe.

-- Please note: If you substitute regular yeast for instant or bread machine yeast, you must dissolve it first before adding to the dry ingredients.
-Stir it into about 1/4 cup of the warm liquid called for in the recipe.
+- Please note: If you substitute regular active-dry yeast for instant or bread machine yeast, add 1/4 teaspoon more yeast because it is slower.
+If you want to dissolve it, stir it into about 1/4 cup of the warm liquid called for in the recipe.
 Let sit for about 10 minutes.
 Add to other wet ingredients and then add dry ingredients.
 Proceed as directed to knead and shape the dough.

 - Originally, this recipe called for 1 cup water and 1/4 cup dry milk solids.
 I have changed it to reflect my current recipe since I don't buy dry milk.
 I can detect no discernible difference in the final product.